Gandhi, that great peacemaker and inspirational leader, applied a simple motto to his life. It read, “My life is my message.”

 What does your life message say?
 Your message will always communicate what is most important to you.
-If you wish for your life to have positive impact, it is essential to cultivate awareness of the issues that occupy your time and attention.
+For your life to have positive impact, it is essential to cultivate awareness of the issues that occupy your time and attention.

-You shape your life through the power of your attention.
+You shape your life through the power of your attention before you even make a choice.
 Whatever you pay attention to, think about, dwell on, talk, worry or obsess about, will increase and multiply until it affects who you become.

 - If you constantly think about what frightens you, you will become more fearful.